ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 input_layer = pygad.cnn.Input2D(input_shape=sample_shape)
 ```

-After the input layer is created, next is to create a number of layers layers according to the next code.
+After the input layer is created, the next step is to create a number of layers according to the next code.
 Normally, the last dense layer is regarded as the output layer.
 Note that the output layer has a number of neurons equal to the number of classes in the dataset which is 4.

 ```python
 conv_layer1 = pygad.cnn.Conv2D(num_filters=2,